 These are known as the automatic acceptance conditions.
-You need to meet these conditions to be able to automatically receive default cover, or switch it on, without having to provide health evidence.
+You need to meet these conditions to be able to automatically receive basic cover without having to provide health evidence.

-Your default death and TPD cover will be limited cover until you have been at work for 30 consecutive days.
+If you're not at work on the date your default death and TPD cover starts, it will be limited cover until you have been at work for 30 consecutive days.